 Securing an education loan for Italy can be a game-changer in achieving your dream of studying abroad.
 By carefully evaluating your financial needs, comparing interest rates, and understanding the repayment terms and additional costs, you can choose the right loan option.

-Ready to begin on your Canadian education journey?
+Ready to begin your Italian education journey?
 Propelld has you covered with personalised education loans that fit your unique needs.
-Propelld offers fast digital approvals, study loans of up to ₹50 lakhs, and the ease of zero-collateral requirements.
+Propelld offers fast digital approvals, study loans of up to INR 50 lakhs, and zero-collateral options.